oils-for-unix/oils/doc/oil-language-tour.md

 ### Not Yet Implemented

-TODO: We need to implement these things!
+We need to implement these things!

-- QTT parser, dumper, and builtins
+- QTT parser, printer, and builtins
 - Capers: stateless coprocesses
+- Functions
   - Defining functions in shared libraries?
 What about shell builtins?

 ```none
 # Unimplemented syntax: